 Francis B. Ierardi was born in Armento, Italy on September 1, 1886 and migrated to this country with his family in 1887, settling in New York City.

 Francis lost his sight at the age of twelve when a dynamite cap in a box of nails he was playing with exploded.
 After this accident, Francis sold newspapers and worked as a shoeshine boy to supplement the family income.
-In 1901, he persuaded his family to move to Boston so he could attend the Perkins School for the Blind in Watertown, Massachusetts.
+In 1901, he persuaded his family to move to Boston so he could attend the Perkins School for the Blind.
 After graduating from Perkins, Francis became a social worker for the Massachusetts State Division of the Blind.

 In the early days of World War I, Francis realized that in the changing world and news media business there was no source of information for those who could not read a daily or weekly newspaper.
 Blind and deaf-blind individuals were dependent on family and friends to tell them about the events of the world.
 This realization in 1918 began Francis's quest to bring a Braille weekly newspaper to life.